~ The Temple Incident ~

 Cyrene stared at the God of War as fury took the place of horror.
 She advanced on the god, pushing her face in his, hissing, "You might try, Ares, but you will never have my Xena.
 Take your servant's body, bury it or burn it.
 I'll tell the children he died in battle.
 Go, do not darken my door again or I promise you, I will move Olympus and earth to defy you."

-Ares stared into the hate filled eyes, feeling uneasy.
-He finally kissed her on the forehead, laughing, to cover his unease.
+Ares stared into the hate filled eyes, shocked at her defiance, but also secretly proud.
+This woman would raise Xena right, better than that sloppy drunk soldier.
+He kissed her on the forehead, laughing, saying.
 "Sure, Cyrene.
 Just remember, though, I will have my way with Xena eventually.
 The battle Atrius just won?
 Won't mean a thing, Typhus' son, Cortese, will remember this battle, and will remember how your husband killed his father."
 Ares snapped his fingers, disappearing in a puff of air.
 Atrius' body disappeared as well.
 Cyrene sighed, suddenly trembling so hard that she had to sit down.
 She sat for a long time, staring at the spot that her husband's body had been, until she heard hesitant footsteps.

 She looked up wearily at the young man.
 "Just bury him where he fell," she whispered.
 He nodded, then turned and left.